-In this post, we will be looking at Where to stay in Athens first time, the best areas to stay in Athens for first-timers (include map and video).
-I’ll also give you the list of best hotels in Athens for all budgets, and safest areas to stay in Athens.
+In this post, we will be looking at Where to stay in Athens first time, the best areas to stay in Athens for first-timers (with a map and video).
+I’ll also give you the list of best hotels in Athens for all budgets (including the hotel where I stayed), and safest areas to stay in Athens.

 Athens city center is relatively compact and walkable.
 If you want to stay in a place that is central to most of the main sites, then you can choose between the busy Plaka neighborhood, the shopper’s paradise of Monastiraki, or the quieter and slightly lower budget Thissio.